jonas-haeusler/skipTrackLongPressVolume/README.md

 # Long press volume to skip tracks
+**Please note that due to restrictions imposed by the Android system, detecting long volume button presses while the screen is off is no longer possible.
+However, it does still work if you are using Androids Always-On Display :-)**

 This repo provides a systemless and standalone application which let's you skip tracks on your Android Oreo (8.0+) device by long pressing the volume keys while the screen is off.
 It doesn't require root but a permission has to be granted to the app via adb.
 For more information see the details below.

 ### Installation